OonceyDooncey/bob_bot/README.md

 ## Running the bot

-You will need to first create a discord application at [Discord Developer Portal — My Applications](https://discord.com/developers/applications)
+You will first need to create a discord application at [Discord Developer Portal — My Applications] (https://discord.com/developers/applications).
+Then, replace the token with your own token obtained from Discord.

+Do take note that the database is built with MongoDB, so if you are planning to use a different database.
+You will need to adjust the functions "user_exists", "retrieve_balance" and "update_buckeronis".

 ```
 git clone https://github.com/OonceyDooncey/bob_bot.git
-Python project.py
+python main.py
 ```

 To use custom display name in duel, you will need to amend the name and value accordingly